Who needs a big RV when you can travel in tried-and-true style? If only they sold it here.

 As one whose worst driving experience ever was in a VW van, this is good to hear.
-Although to be fair, my experience was in the desert three hours out of Cairo after the windshield blew out, when my wife had to huddle with our one year old daughter and 3 year old sun under blankets to avoid being sandblasted.
+Although to be fair, my experience was in the desert three hours out of Cairo after the windshield blew out, when my wife had to huddle with our one-year-old daughter and 3-year-old son under blankets to avoid being sandblasted.
 Everyone has VW van stories to tell.

-There are some lovely features, including the kitchen that includes sink, two-burner stove and fridge.
+There are some lovely features, including the kitchen that includes a sink, two-burner stove, and a fridge.
 The bed appears to set up easily, and the pop-up roof is now all automatic and easy.
-There is an outdoor table and even two lawn chairs stored in the back door.
-They thought of everything except the toilet, a common but not minor problem, although there is an outdoor shower, and a storage closet that looks like it might be big enough to hold a little composter.
+There are an outdoor table and even two lawn chairs stored in the back door.
+They thought of everything except the toilet, a common but not minor problem, although there are an outdoor shower and a storage closet that looks like it might be big enough to hold a little composter.

 This home away from home has certainly been the most comfortable we've tested, and it can easily be daily-driven, which is something that cannot be said about its competitors.
 So please, comment, email, Tweet, and Instagram VW.
 If they hear from enough of us, the next thirty years might feature a California that's available stateside.

 I hope it is sooner than that; I would love to hit the road in this.
 Jason of Jalopnik sure had fun: